Swedish PM calls first snap vote in 50 years after far-right force budget defeat

 Shunned by mainstream parties, the Sweden Democrats have threatened to make Sweden effectively ungovernable unless the country adopts tough immigration policies like those of nearby Denmark, including a 90 percent cut in asylum seeker numbers.

-Lofven blamed the four centre-right parties which made up the previous, long-running Alliance government for giving the Sweden Democrats, who won 13 percent of the vote in September, an effective veto.
+Lofven blamed the four center-right parties which made up the previous, long-running Alliance government for giving the Sweden Democrats, who won 13 percent of the vote in September, an effective veto.

 "They are allowing the Sweden Democrats to dictate the terms of Swedish politics," Lofven said.